 Climate change has caused a boom in aquatic plant biomass on the Arctic tundra in recent decades.
 Those plants, in turn, are releasing increasing amounts of methane into the atmosphere.

-Researchers measured methane (CH4) fluxes of aquatic vegetation in 2010-2013 at sites characterized in the 1970s at the International Biological Program (IBP) research site near Barrow, Alaska.
+Researchers measured methane (CH4) fluxes of aquatic vegetation during 2010–2013 at sites characterized in the 1970s at the International Biological Program (IBP) research site near Barrow, Alaska.
 They then developed statistical models to determine the major environmental factors associated with CH4 emissions such as plant biomass and active-layer depth.
 They used the IBP historic datasets to model changes in CH4 fluxes between the 1970s and 2010s.
 Next, using high-resolution imagery, the researchers mapped aquatic vegetation and applied their model to estimate regional changes in CH4 emissions.

 The regionally observed increases in plant biomass and active-layer thickening over the past 40 years not only have major implications for energy and water balance, but also have significantly altered land-atmosphere CH4 emissions for this region, potentially acting as a positive feedback to climate warming.